wet-boew/wet-boew-documentation/research/2018-assets/2018-11-prototype/docs/gcweb_menu_report.md

 - Broadcast - Dispatches an event from Target when Source detects an event
 - Hover - Adds/removes a class on Target while the mouse remains in Source or Source's children
 - Focus - Adds/removes a class on Target while focus remains in Source or Source's children
-- Nav - Adds/removes a class from within a set of Targets using keyboard controls and the 'select' event.
+- Set - Adds/removes a class from within a set of Targets using keyboard controls and the 'select' event.

 ### Engines